Nov 23 2018

 EXAMPLE: Azure AD Sign-ins (customizable Pivot Table reporting interface)

 If you are already a customer running CoreView you can find this report by logging into the portal.
-Otherwise, take advantage of our complimentary trial to check out the most advanced Office 365 management suite on the market.
+Otherwise, take advantage of our demo to check out the most advanced Office 365 management suite on the market.

 Check out this video recording of how to configure one of these Pivot Table reports.
 New articles about other new CoreView reports are coming soon.
 Stay tuned!